395t/review-assignments/_summaries/wu2018group_1.md

 outperformed batch normalization across the board.
-The authors also performed an experiment on **COCO** dataset where they trained a Mask R-CNN model from scratch with group normalization and achieved the highest *from-scratch* results that the authors had knowledge of when writing the paper.
+The authors also performed an experiment on **COCO** dataset where they trained a Mask R-CNN model from scratch with group normalization and achieved the highest *from-scratch* results for **COCO** that the authors had knowledge of when writing the paper.

 <img width="500px" src="wu2018group_1d.PNG"/>